testit-tms/api-client-js/docs/ProjectTestPlanAttributesApi.md

 <a name="searchTestPlanAttributesInProject"></a>
 # **searchTestPlanAttributesInProject**
-> List searchTestPlanAttributesInProject(projectId, Skip, Take, OrderBy, SearchField, SearchValue, SearchAttributesInProject\_request)
+> List searchTestPlanAttributesInProject(projectId, Skip, Take, OrderBy, SearchField, SearchValue, ProjectAttributesFilterModel)

 Search for attributes used in the project test plans